derf/travelynx/README.md

 ## Checking in

-You can check into a train up to 10 minutes before its scheduled departure and up to 60 minutes after its actual departure (including delays).
+You can check into a train up to 10 minutes before its scheduled departure and up to 3 hours after its actual departure (including delays).
 I recommend doing so when it arrives at the station or shortly after boarding.

 First, you need to select the station you want to check in from.
-Navigate to `travelynx.de` or use the travelynx text in the navigation bar.
+Navigate to `travelynx.de` or click/tap on the travelynx text in the navigation bar.
 You will see a list of the five stations closest to your current location (as reported by your browser).
-Select the station you're at.
+Select the station you're at or enter its name or DS100 code manually.

-If it is not in the list, you can also directly go do "travelynx.de/*station name*", e.g. "travelynx.de/Essen Hbf" or "travelynx.de/EE".
-Both names and DS100 codes are supported.

 Now, as soon as you select a train, you will be checked in and travelynx will switch to the journey / checkout view.